vhscom/fetch-inject/README.md

 ### Managing Asynchronous Dependencies

 **Problem:**
-You want to load some dependencies which requires some dependencies, which requires a dependency.
+You want to load some dependencies which require some dependencies, which require a dependency.

 **Solution:**
 You could scatter some `link`s into your document head, blocking initial page render and bloat your application bundle.
 Or...